Department of Planning, Lands and Heritage Strategic Plans

 The Reconciliation Action Plan (RAP) provides a framework for the Department to support the national reconciliation movement.

-The RAP contributes to advancing the five dimensions of reconciliation by supporting the development of respectful relationships and creating meaningful opportunities with Aboriginal and Torres Strait Islander peoples.
+The RAP contributes to the five dimensions of reconciliation by supporting the development of respectful relationships and creating meaningful opportunities with Aboriginal and Torres Strait Islander peoples.

 Multicultural Action Plan